shrudra/blog/about.md

 ---
 ![Heakathon](https://raw.githubusercontent.com/sakhsain/sakhsain/main/hackathon.jpg)

 Hello, I am Sakhawat Hossain, a Software Developer, an Open-Source Enthusiast and a Blogger.
-I'm from Bangladesh.
+I'm from Bangladesh :bangladesh:.
 I am currently studying Diploma in Engg. in the Dept. of Computer Science and Technology (CST) at the Dhaka Polytechnic Institute.
 I am involved in various clubs, societies and extracurricular activities on my campus.

 ### Contact me